***THE PORTFOLIO 2.0 - IMPROVEMENTS UNDER WAY!!****

 - “demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.”

-The portfolio helps you to keep track of your progress towards the different goals, and to identify what more you need to do to reach them.A concrete and important way in which the portfolio can be used is therefore as a basis for the discussion when you and your supervisor review the individual study plan, which is to be done at least once per year.
-In this way, the reflections you have made in the portfolio will result in a better study plan and higher quality in your research studies.
+The portfolio helps you to keep track of your progress towards the different goals, and to identify what more you need to do to reach them.A concrete and important way in which the portfolio can be used is therefore as a basis for the discussion when you and your supervisor follow-up and revise the individual study plan (ISP), which is to be done at least once per year.
+In this way, the reflections you have made in the portfolio will result in a better ISP and higher quality in your research studies.

 Another reason to keep a portfolio is for pure documentation purposes– regardless of the PhD degree.
 To document experiences and impact is important for professional development in general, for example in future applications for employments or grants.

-2. A tool to demonstrate progress and achievement.
+2. A tool to demonstrate progress and achievement (ASSESSMENT PORTFOLIO)

-The portfolio is your tool to demonstrate progress during the PhD programme, for example at the half-time seminar.
+The portfolio is your tool to demonstrate progress during the PhD programme, for example at the half-time review.
 Finally, when you approach the dissertation, the portfolio is your way to support that you have achieved goals of the PhD degree that are often not examined by writing and defending a thesis.
-Ie, the portfolio is an important instrument in the examination of your research studies.
+Ie, the portfolio is an important instrument in the examination of your PhD studies.

 COURSE GOALS